rdkcentral/meta-stack-layering-support/docs/stack-layering-support.md

     - To populate the proper sysroot from IPKs with minimal files.
     - To update the INSANE check instead of removing 'do_package_qa' task.
     - To update the broken dependencies.
-4. Create the IPK with proper control data, including all the runtime dependencies.
+4. Create IPK with proper control data, including all the runtime dependencies.
-5. Create the common staging directory for inter layer dependent components.
+5. Create common staging directory for inter layer dependent components.
 6. Identify the required files (do_populate_syroot) and create the hardlinks in the recipe sysroot instead of installing all the files.